raccrompton/BookBuilder/README.md

 Then:

 <!-- INSTALLATION -->
-### Using BookBuilder if you dont want to touch any code.
+## Option 1: Using BookBuilder if you dont want to touch any code.

 I've made a Mac desktop application which means you won't have to install anything.
-It's slower/clunkier than the Code version, but it will work without you having to touch any code.
+It's slower/clunkier than the code version, but it will work without you having to touch any code.
+If you think you can, try the code version (Option 2 section below).

 Here is a Loom video with how to get going: https://www.loom.com/share/62969969f7c043e5a2db6a1393d54c07